 That makes it clear that a subscription service can work, but it involves the extra effort of acquiring a following.

-Comparing HubPages With Medium (In My Opinion)
+Comparing HubPages With Medium

 - You would write on HubPages when you create evergreen magazine-style content to provide search-friendly information.
 HubPages is not a blogging site.